 If you suffer from the signs of dehydration, you need to replace fluid quickly in order to recover.
 Start with water, but you can also try clear broth, popsicles and sports drinks to help replace electrolytes and salt.
+The daily recommended water intake is 15.5 cups for men and 11.5 cups for women, but this can vary depending on activity level and other factors.
 You should avoid drinking anything with a lot of caffeine, which can dehydrate you further.
 Don’t consume soda, since you don’t want too much sugar.

 You need to address the underlying cause of dehydration, or it won’t get any better.
 If you suffer severe diarrhea or vomiting for more than 24 hours, visit a physician to receive treatment.
 You may require medication for a full recovery.
 You should also see a doctor if you can’t keep fluids down.

 IV therapy can help you recover from dehydration.
 While you should still continue to drink fluids, an IV can work more quickly.
 It pumps fluid directly into your blood, which can lead to faster alleviation of dehydration symptoms.

 Sometimes dehydration occurs at the worst possible time, and you need to find a way to feel better quickly.
 Getting an in-home IV drip is the most convenient way to receive treatment, especially if your dehydration has been caused by illness.
 This way, you don’t have to leave your home.